artuguen28/artuguen28/README.md

 ### Hi there!
-I'm Athur👋
+I'm Arthur👋

-- 🌱 I’m currently learning Python for Data Science projects.
+- Machine Learning Analyst
+- Working on Computer Vision projects.
-- 📚 Fluent in English and French; learning German.
+- Fluent in English and French; learning German.
-- 📫 How to reach me: artuguen28@gmail.com
+- How to reach me: artuguen28@gmail.com